alberto0723/DORM/README.md

 #### Semantics 🧠
 - The pattern may not contain any association.
 - The pattern may not contain any class (meaning that only identifiers involved in an association are interesting to us).
+- When using generalizations, insertions can be expressed both [in each of the classes](files/inserts/students-workers_OneInsertPerClass.json) or [only in the subclasses](files/inserts/students-workers_OneInsertInTheSubclass.json).
+However, due to the limitations below, each of them is tightly coupled to some database schemas.

 #### Constraints ⛓️
 - All elements in the two parts of a query must be connected (potentially by generalization).